-At heart a heist movie, snappy and dry in its humor, clever in its elaborate robbery scheme, and somewhat bloated and unspooled in its storytelling.
+The film is dry in its humor, clever in its elaborate robbery scheme, and somewhat bloated and unspooled in its storytelling.

-Nora Ephron imbues the film with a self-awareness that remains rewarding in spite of its contradictions.
+Ephron imbues the film with a self-awareness that remains rewarding in spite of its contradictions.

-Susan Seidelman’s attempts to provide positive, alternative representations of marginalized people and problems is overly ambitious.
+Seidelman’s attempts to provide positive, alternative representations of marginalized people and problems is overly ambitious.

 Sergei Loznitsa occasionally writes his ideas too explicitly in the film’s dialogue, though he makes up for this by deftly employing some ironic symbolism elsewhere.

 The film is the cinematic equivalent of a teen making everything more melodramatic than it needs to be.